 How to Become a Grant Writer: Education and Career Roadmap

 Learn how to become a grant writer.
 Research the job description and duties as well as the education requirements and find out how to start a career in grant writing.

 Grant writers create research proposals that request funding from various agencies.
 They might work for universities, for social service organizations, or in the healthcare field.
 Grant writers need a solid command of the written word to craft successful grant proposals.
-They might also need to do research before writing such proposals.
+They often need to do research before writing such proposals.

 Grant writers often have bachelor's degree in a field like communications or English, although any field emphasizing writing can give someone the skills to become a grant writer.
-Grant writers with degrees in business-oriented fields can also take specialized non-credit or continuing education courses to gain knowledge and experience to further their careers.
-The following table presents the fundamental criteria for working as a grant writer, as gleaned from sampling of job postings on Monster.com:
+Grant writers with degrees in business-oriented fields can also take specialized non-credit or continuing education courses to gain the necessary skills.
+The following table presents the fundamental criteria for working as a grant writer, as gleaned from a sampling of job postings on Monster.com: